felix-lang/felix/doc/tutorial/intro_objects_plugins.rst

 Loading Plugins
 +++++++++++++++

-To load a plugin named "joe" we do this:
+To load a plugin named "ob" we do this:

 .. code-block:: felix

   var joe =
      Dynlink::load-plugin-func1
        [ob_t,string]
-       ( dll-name="joe", setup-str="", entry-point="joe")
+       ( dll-name="ob", setup-str="", entry-point="ob")
   ;

-The `load-plugin-func1` loads a plugin with DLL basename "joe", initialising global memory by calling a function `setup` and passing it the empty string "", then it calls the entry-point function `joe` which accepts a value of type `string` and returns a value of type `ob_t`.
+The `load-plugin-func1` loads a plugin with DLL basename "joe", initialising global memory by calling a function `setup` and passing it the empty string "", then it calls the entry-point function `ob` which accepts a value of type `string` and returns a value of type `ob_t`.

 The DLL will be searched for on the standard OS search path, given by the